El Roi: The God Who Sees Me

 What if I’m wrong?
 What if God’s not real?
 Have I believed since I was three only because I didn’t know anything else?

 I nearly couldn’t breathe.
 How in the world could I be having such thoughts?
-After all God had done for me, all the ways He had intimately showed up in my past.
+After all God had done for me, all the ways He had intimately shown up in my past.
 And the timing couldn’t have been worse.
 I was weeks away from launching my blog—a blog that called myself and other women to seek after God’s fullness in everyday life.

 What am I doing?
 I thought, standing on my tippy toes to put another kid cup into the cabinets.
 God, I know in my mind that you have been faithful.
 I know I have intimately known your presence.
 But God…right now, my emotions are filled with uncertainty.
 Please help them to catch up with what I know to be true.